Published on August 20th, 2014 | by Brad0

 Doctor Who is back on Saturday!
 Peter Capaldi will be making his full debut as the Twelfth Doctor.
 In preparation and celebration, I’m going to be looking back over the three gentlemen who have preceded him in the new Doctor Who, with the Nine Best Ninth Doctor Stories, Ten Best Tenth Doctor Stories and Eleven Best Eleventh Doctor Stories.
 Couple of quick criteria points; multi-part episodes count as one single story, and Day of the Doctor is an Eleventh Doctor story, despite the prominence of the Tenth Doctor in the episode.
 We begin with the Ninth Doctor.

 After an absence of 16 years, not counting the TV movie featuring Paul McGann as the Eighth Doctor, Doctor Who made its triumphant return to the BBC in 2005.
 Produced by Russell T Davies and featuring Billie Piper as assistant Rose Tyler, the ninth actor to step into the Doctor’s Gallifreyan shoes was Christopher Eccleston.
 Never much of a one for the limelight, Eccleston walked away from the role after one series, but his place in the lore is forever established.
 It needed the right performance at the heart to bring the show back, and Eccleston nailed it.
 The Ninth Doctor was the lone survivor of the then-mysterious Time War, having taken action to end the war by destroying the Time Lords and Daleks alike.
 The fact that Eccleston was going to regenerate at the end of the first series allowed for the Ninth Doctor to have a complete character arc unlike anything we’ve really seen since in the show, as we see him open up and re-join the universe after the trauma of the war.
+Watch all episodes for free at yesmovies.
 These are my nine favourite stories from the Ninth Doctor era of Doctor Who.

 9. The End of the World